RishiHazra/rishihazra.github.io/_posts/2024-05-27-fusing_llms_and_planners.md

         <img src="/SayCanPay/resources/decoding_strategies.png" width="80%" alt="Description of the image content" class="img-fluid rounded z-depth-1" style="display: block; margin: auto;" onerror="this.onerror=null; this.src='image-not-found.png';">
     </div>
 </div><br><br>

+**SayCanPay**[[3]](#3) also proposes heuristic search using an aggregated score of the Say (LLM), Can (feasibility), and Pay (optimality) models.
+As shown in the Figure, the Beam-Action search performs a beam search over the action.
+This mirrors the search in heuristic planners.
+They show that the overall score for each action is a sum of the aggregated score and heuristic score, akin to A* planning.
+<br><br>

 ### 3. LLMs + dynamics models<br><br>